 Yates Elementary School

-- Yates Elementary School's student population of 735 students has grown by 9% over five school years.
+- Yates Elementary School's student population of 725 students has stayed relatively flat over five school years.

-- The teacher population of 59 teachers has grown by 5% over five school years.
+- The teacher population of 50 teachers has declined by 12% over five school years.

 |Grades Offered||Grades Prekindergarten-5|